Contact Information

 Ed Hardy for Women

 The scent starts on a fruity-floral opening with salty milky caramel accents.
-This has been done over and over again, precisely for the young women segment of the market, and the new scent does not add anything noteworthy to the idea.
-There is no particular finesse nor originality.
+This has been done over and over again, precisely for the young women segment of the market and the new scent does not add anything noteworthy to the idea.
+There is no particular finesse nor originality to be noted here.

-The composition then segues into an edible sensation that is the "apple soufflé".
-Later it smells realistically of a buttery tarte aux pommes (smells different from its apple-pie equivalent), with a dash of cinnamon.
+The composition then segues into an edible sensation that is the "apple soufflé" accord.
+Later, it smells realistically of a buttery tarte aux pommes (smells different from its apple-pie equivalent), with a dash of cinnamon.
 Not bad in and of itself.
-The green apple scent, reminiscent of Donna Karan Be Delicious, mixed with the nuance of Japanese rubber gums, and the white musks feel harsh although the soufflé accord is warmer and rounder.
+The green apple scent, reminiscent of Donna Karan Be Delicious, mixed with the nuance of Japanese rubber gum and the white musks feel harsh although the soufflé accord is warmer and rounder.

 All in all, Ed Harry for Women is more formulaic than Ed Harry for Men.
 Its ingredients come across as cheaper too, tending to assault the nose.